Mayans M.C.: Distribution

 As of 2018, Mayans M.C. is airing in the following countries and channels:

 The series premiered on September 4, 2018, on FoxPremium in South America and FXNow in Canada.
 It premiered on September 5, 2018, on Fox Showcase in Australia, Canal+ in France, Neon in New Zealand, and HBO in Denmark, Norway, Spain, Finland and Sweden.
 In 2019, it was made available in the UK by BBC iPlayer.

 Reception

 Critical response

 On the review aggregation website Rotten Tomatoes, the first season holds a 72% approval rating with an average rating of 6.43 out of 10 based on 36 reviews.
 The website's critical consensus reads, "Mayans M.C. is a thrilling drama with compelling characters, but it struggles to find its pace and the Tellers are hard to forget."
 On Metacritic, the season has a score of 57 out of 100, based on 19 critics, indicating "mixed or average reviews".

 The second season has a 100% approval rating on Rotten Tomatoes, with an average rating of 7.75 out of 10 based on 5 reviews.

+Critical response of Mayans M.C.